PedramHashemi/nd0821-c3-starter-code/starter/model_card_template.md

 the performance on them.

 ## Caveats and Recommendations
-We can try other models and also do hyperparameter optimization
+We can try other models such as XGboost and also do hyperparameter optimization